fredlas/optimize_llamacpp_ngl/README.md

 `python3 optimize_llamacpp_ngl.py 8192 /path/to/llama.cpp/main /path/to/model.gguf 40`

 This script is written for nvidia cards.
 If you have AMD or Intel cards and would like to add support, I welcome PRs.
-I have tested it on a multiple nvidia GPU machine, but not with heterogeneous models - I do think that should work fine, though.
+I have tested it on a multiple nvidia GPU machine, but not with heterogeneous cards - I do think that should work fine, though.

 ## TODO
 * Should be able to use the report `--split-mode layer` gives on CUDA buffer sizes to make better guesses than blind binary search